6 Hours / 6 CEs

 • Practice Setting

-• Forensic psychiatric hospitals
+• Forensic psychiatric hospitals and state hospital forensic units

-• Court-based mental health clinics
+• Jail and prison mental health services

-• Community mental health centers with forensic services
+• Community mental health agencies with forensic contracts

 Presented By

-Terry Kukor, PhD, ABPP, Senior Forensic Psychologist at the Netcare Forensic Center
+Terry Kukor, PhD, ABPP Senior Forensic Psychologist at the Netcare Forensic Center

 Terry Kukor, Ph.D., ABPP, is board-certified in forensic psychology, and is a Senior Forensic Psychologist at the Netcare Forensic Center.
 Dr. Kukor has specialized in criminal forensic evaluation for more than 30 years, during which time he has also done violence risk and threat assessment.
 He teaches multiple workshops for the American Academy of Forensic Psychology (AAFP) including Critical Thinking in Forensic Evaluation.
 He is a threat assessment consultant for Work Trauma Services Inc., and consults with a regional office of the FBI.
 In 2016, he was recognized with the Howard H. Sokolov Forensic Mental Health Leadership Award, presented by the Ohio Department of Mental Health and Addiction Services.
 In 2019, he was granted the Distinguished Contributions to Forensic Psychology Award by AAFP.